Picture of Alex Cordova

 To find out what categories or tags to include, check out the website you’re importing content from.
 You can figure out what categories and tags to use by going through their navigation menu or by taking a look at the content itself and seeing its taxonomy.

-Take our blog as an example, if you’re importing its content, you might only care about some specific category, such as “Website Monetization” (and who can blame you for wanting to earn money from your site?).
+Take our blog as an example, if you’re importing its content, you might only care about some specific category, such as “Website Monetization”.
 You can use filters with tags to only import articles from that category to your site:

 The WP RSS Aggregator blog and its categories